Aggtaa/nats-micro-js/README.md

 Full interoperability with to-be-released nastcli v0.0.36 that adds `nats micro info`, `nats micro stats` and `nats micro ping` commands

-It also support service schema discovery which is not (yet?) supported by `nats micro`
+It also supports service schema discovery which is not (yet?) supported by `nats micro`

 ## Limitations / TODO